Matin-Ardestani/Crypto-Price/README.md

 # crypto-price-prediction
-Check different cryptocurrencies prices and predict its future price.
+Check different cryptocurrencies prices and predict their future price.